Jay Cardiello’s exclusive guide to reopen and rebuild fitness businesses during Covid-19

 1. Retaining members for the long term

-Attracting new customers might require both money and effort, but retaining existing ones can, on most part, be achieved with a little bit of strategy:
+Attracting new customers might require both money and effort, but retaining existing ones can, for the most part, be achieved with a little bit of strategy:

 Engage with them, delight the right ones, and make it convenient for them to take advantage of your services!